maxisam/path-labeler/README.md

 # Path Labeler

-Create labels based on the path of the changed files
+Create labels based on the path of the changed files.

+This is very helpful for monorepo projects.

+1. when you want to label PRs based on the changed files.
+2. when you want to trigger actions based on the changed files' path.

 This action is heavily inspired by https://github.com/TinkurLab/monorepo-pr-labeler-action